 Second, the jobs numbers only look at the operations jobs at the project work site.
-It does not include jobs during the construction phase, nor does it include off-site support jobs.
+It does not include jobs during the construction phase, nor does it include off -site support jobs.
 For example, many projects are supported by contract, rather than direct labor.
 These jobs are excluded from the job count even though they may directly stem from the project.
 Consequently, the state's reported numbers undercount the actual number of jobs.
-State fiscal estimates as to the "cost" of Chapter 313 limitations assume all projects would have come to Texas absent the limitation something prohibited in current law.

-Third, even with the limitation in effect, Chapter 313 projects in 2015 paid an average of \$10,395 in school M&O taxes for each job they created.
-Economy-wide, the average Texas employer paid \$1,153 in school M&O taxes for every job it created in 2015.
-That means the average 313 project paid more than nine times the amount of school M&O taxes per job as the average Texas business-even with the limitation in effect!
-And once the limitation expires, those projects would pay roughly \$27,000 in school M&O taxes per job-almost 25 times more than the average Texas business pays per job (Figure 8)!
+Third, even with the limitation in effect, Chapter 313 projects in 2019 paid an average of \$3,431 in school M&O taxes for each job they created.
+Economywide, the average Texas employer paid \$1,296 in school M&O taxes for every job it created in 2019.
+That means the average 313 project paid more than 2.6 times the amount of school M&O taxes per job as the average Texas business-even with the limitation in effect!
+And once the limitation expires, those projects would pay roughly \$31,500 in school M&O taxes per job-just over 24 times more than the average Texas business pays per job (Figure 8)!